Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 • Control costs include expenditures necessary to coordinate orders so as to maintain quality, quantity, costs, and delivery dates as well as eventual costs to adapt to changes in orders.
 In addition, there are costs to ensure other contractual agreements, in particular patent protection, licensing and security agreements, and so on.

-• Insourcing: Order coordination and control become more costly and more difficult.
-The danger of opportunistic behavior on the part of the supplier increases.
+Complexity of product and processes, and time-to-productProjects are too complex or too large to be completed quickly enough with the capabilities and capacity of the company's own staff.Order coordination and control become more complex and difficult.
+The risk of opportunistic behavior on the part of the supplier increases.

 Thorough evaluation of all factors thus helps the firm to determine the optimum depth of added value of the company.

-• Backward/ forward integration is the process of buying or owning elements of the production cycle and the channel of distribution, backward toward raw material suppliers / forward toward the final consumer (cf. [APIC16]).
+• Backward/ forward integration is the process of buying or owning elements of the production cycle and the channel of distribution, backward toward raw material suppliers / forward toward the final consumer (cf. [ASCM22]).

 Clearly, there are also friction losses within a company.